Rendok/learning-to-generalise-through-features/README.md

-# Kuka arm gym environment with pybullet as a physical engine and pddlstream as a symbolic solver
+# Kuka arm gym environment with pybullet as a physical engine

-The solver in use is from https://github.com/caelan/pddlstream

-A symbolic solver generates a high level plan, executed by an RL agent.
-Out-of-box pddlstream action implementations are very basic and will be changed to RL ones.
-For example, grasp is implemented as sticking one object to another.

-_I am in proccess of merging pddl and gym envirionment_
+The branches represent different chapters of my thesis.
+The master branch is pretty useless, though.
+Due to the exploratory nature of the research, the code is rather messy.
+But to keep the result reproducible, I am not going to clean up the code.

 #### Installation